Hushang Ansary: Imperial Iranian government

-Business and philanthropy
+Later activities

-During his time in the Iranian government, Ansary also maintained a successful career in business.
-He was the director of an unstable company called Fakhre Iran, which he made profitable and sold to the government.
-Ansary arrived in the U.S. a very wealthy man and became a U.S. citizen in 1986.
-After settling in the United States, Ansary started the Parman Group, a holding company for leisure industries, textiles, international trade, and real estate, which included IRI International - a company that makes oilfield equipment.
-IRI International was sold to National Oilwell Varco in 2005.
-Ansary was the chairman of Stewart & Stevenson LLC until the company was purchased by Kirby Corp in September 2018.
+As the Iranian Revolution neared, Ansary resigned from the National Iranian Oil Company and moved to the United States, citing health problems.
+He became a U.S. citizen in 1986.

+In the 1980s, Ansary founded the Parman Group, a holding company focused on leisure industries, textiles, international trade, and real estate.
+Its holdings included IRI International, a manufacturer of oilfield equipment.
+In 2005, IRI International was sold to National Oilwell Varco.
+Ansary served as chairman of Stewart & Stevenson until the company was acquired by Kirby Corporation in September 2018.